saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

   11:13:12.347 [KQueueEventLoopGroup-2-2] INFO com.saucelabs.vusb.client.server.usbmuxd.SocketMover - This will require administrator privileges!
   ```

   This prepares the usbmuxd socket (`/var/usbmuxd`) so that developer tools like Xcode can interact with the remote device just like they interact with a local device.
-You will need to have administrator permissions to replace `/var/usbmuxd` on your computer and [disable Systems Integrity Protection (SIP) in macOS](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
+You will need to have administrator permissions to replace `/var/usbmuxd` on your computer.
+After doing so, you'll need to restart Xcode to be able to interact with the device.

    </TabItem>
    </Tabs>